Shuv0123/kubernetes_node_app/README.md

 ## ReplicaSet
 ![](images/k84.png)

-- A ReplicaSet is a process that runs multiple instances of a Pod and keeps the specified number of Pods constant.
-Its purpose is to maintain the specified number of Pod instances running in a cluster at any given time to prevent users from losing access to their application when a Pod fails or is inaccessible.
+- A ReplicaSet is a process that runs multiple instances of a Pod and keeps the specified number of Pods constant at any given time.
+This prevent users from losing access to their application when a Pod fails or is inaccessible.

-- benefit of ReplicaSets is you can make live changes to the .yml file, and the user won't notice anything as the application will still be running.
+- benefit of ReplicaSets is file.yml can be edited while the cluster is running, without the user noticing anything as the application will still be running.

 ## Deployment of app in 3 pods using kubernetes